 Changing something takes much longer

 A clunky deployment ritual will lead to releases.
 Releases depending on the project will occur daily, weekly or even monthly.
-This means that code developer wrote will be stuck in some sort of “abyss”, where it is not used nor tested if it was a big feature and release took one month and bugs were spotted in production, good look expecting that this bug will be fixed quickly, because it is very likely that dev who wrote the code barely remembers what that feature and assumptions he had during development of that feature.
+This means that code developer wrote will be stuck in some sort of "abyss", where it is not used nor tested if it was a big feature and release took one month and bugs were spotted in production, good look expecting that this bug will be fixed quickly, because it is very likely that dev who wrote the code barely remembers what that feature and assumptions he had during development of that feature.
 This is super unproductive.
-Clunky releases create another issue it realeases many features made by many developers this means that if something breaks (after a release) there will be name calling and finger pointing because no one wants to fix bugs since they are not entirely sure it is a bug they made.
-To many many cooks spoil the broth.
+Clunky releases create another issue it releases many features made by many developers this means that if something breaks (after a release) there will be name-calling and finger pointing because no one wants to fix bugs since they are not entirely sure whether it is a bug they made.
+To many cooks spoil the broth.

-Okay, your “bug free” code has been peer reviewed all unit and function tests passed testing department tested your feature and says it can be released, this code gets released and BOOM critical bug in production emerges.
+Okay, your "bug free" code has been peer reviewed all unit and function tests passed testing department tested your feature and says it can be released, this code gets released and BOOM critical bug in production emerges.
 Now the whole release gets reverted and you as a developer have to squash that darn thing.
-Just because a bug was critical does not mean it can’t be fixed in few minutes.
+Just because a bug was critical does not mean it can't be fixed in few minutes.
 But since your organization adheres to the dogma of releases you have to be put on hold and be forced to wait a day, week, month until your patch will be deployed again.
 This is also super unproductive, compared to developer deploying code on his own.
-By deploying code by yourself you most likely would of fixed it and deployed it again almost instantly and if you saw it is a hard case you would make a final decision whether this feature should be reverted or not.
-If a person is capable of making decision on his own don’t outsource that to another department, because your company and the developer will lose valuable time and energy.
+By deploying code by yourself you most likely would have fixed it and deployed it again almost instantly and if you saw it is a hard case you would make a final decision whether this feature should be reverted or not.
+If a person is capable of making decision on his own don't outsource that to another department, because your company and the developer will lose valuable time and energy.

-If things go wrong someone will most likely be bombarded with emails.
-Emails from multiple people saying the same thing: “Feature X broke after most recent release” this only distracts everyone involved in the process, because someone has to respond to these emails and if a developer is responding then he is wasting his valuable time rather than fixing a bug he made.
+Sometimes things go wrong and someone will most likely be bombarded with emails.
+Emails from multiple people saying the same thing: "Feature X broke after most recent release" this only distracts everyone involved in the process, because someone has to respond to these emails and if a developer is responding then he is wasting his valuable time rather than fixing a bug he made.
 This in turn lengthens the whole release process.

 More individual responsibility for the developer yields greater individual growth and more productive organization in general.
 Allowing a developer to deploy his own code reduces number of employees needed to release software.
 Developer will be significantly faster when fixing and releasing his code if he is given an ability to deploy to production since bugs are inevitable.

-If you work in a company who has an old and stubborn way of releasing software begin by trying defuse the barrier between developers and operations, let them talk and decide how to give more freedom & responsibility to person actually writing the code.
+If you work in a company who has an old and stubborn way of releasing software begin by trying to defuse the barrier between developers and operations, let them talk and decide how to give more freedom & responsibility to person actually writing the code.